donaldboulton/minimal-mistakes/_posts/2018-02-25-post-Windows-Tweaks.md

 share: true
 related: true

 excerpt: "This Tweaks page has evolved from Windows XP to Now upgrading this to Windows 10.
-Included is My testing and Opinions, "try at you own risk"."
+Included is My testing and Opinions, try at you own risk."
 image:
   cover: true
   path: &image /assets/images/pages/windows-tweaks.png